Structured Bitmap-to-Mesh Triangulation for Geometry-Aware Discretization of Image-Derived Domains: Numerical Results

 The resulting distributions for the three benchmark domains (star, droplet, and Y-shape) are summarized in Figure~\ref{fig:minAngle_hist}.
 In each panel, the horizontal axis is the minimum interior angle (degrees) and the vertical axis is the triangle count (log scale), with separate curves for SBMT, Triangle, and Gmsh.
 SBMT exhibits a sharp peak near the equilateral angle ($60^\circ$), reflecting its nearly uniform interior tiling, whereas Triangle and Gmsh produce broader distributions with larger guaranteed minima but more variation across the mesh.

-\paragraph{Summary} In summary, Triangle and Gmsh remain state-of-the-art constrained triangulation tools with excellent worst-case angle guarantees and sophisticated refinement strategies.
-SBMT does not try to compete on global angle optimization; instead, it offers a complementary regime: a bitmap-native, template-driven remeshing scheme that (i) embeds boundaries exactly, (ii) maintains an overwhelmingly equilateral and uniform interior tiling, and (iii) achieves sliver-free meshes with provable lower bounds on local quality.
-This makes SBMT a natural front-end for subpixel geometry and PDE-based processing on raster images, and a suitable structural module for the HoloRay framework developed in our companion work. \textbf{A supplementary parabolic heat-diffusion experiment further confirms that SBMT meshes support stable finite-element solutions while preserving geometry-aligned diffusion patterns; see Appendix~H for details.}
+\paragraph{Summary} Triangle and Gmsh remain strong constrained triangulation baselines, with excellent minimum-angle guarantees and well-developed global optimization machinery.
+SBMT does not aim to outperform them on worst-case angle optimization.
+Instead, it offers a complementary regime: a bitmap-native, template-driven remeshing strategy that (i) embeds the prescribed boundary exactly, (ii) preserves an overwhelmingly equilateral and uniform interior tessellation, and (iii) achieves sliver-free meshes with explicit lower bounds on local quality.
+Its contribution is therefore not the use of an equilateral background grid by itself, but the ability to preserve this structured scaffold under exact local boundary embedding through a finite, deterministic, and parallel-ready lookup system.
+This makes SBMT a natural front-end for subpixel geometry and PDE-based processing on raster images, and a suitable structural module for the HoloRay framework developed in our companion work.